scourge1100/yk-operation-platform/docs/architecture.md

 GameServer --> GameDB[(MSSQL - Game DB)]
 ```
 ---
-## Infrastructure Layout
+## Infrastructure

-The infrastructure was deployed on AWS and organized into multiple layers to separate operational tools and game services.
+The system infrastructure was deployed on AWS and separated into multiple components to ensure secure and stable operation of the game service.

-### Admin Web Server
+- **Admin Web Server**

-The admin web server provides the web-based interface used by game operators.
+  Provides the web interface used by game operators.
-Operators can perform operational tasks such as managing announcements, granting items, and querying user data through this system.
+  Operators can perform tasks such as managing announcements, granting items, and querying user data.

-### Interface Server
+- **Interface Server**

-The interface server acts as a gateway between the admin platform and the game servers.
+  Acts as a gateway between the admin platform and the game servers.

-It receives operational requests from the admin platform and forwards them to the internal game servers using predefined API commands.
+  It receives requests from the admin platform and forwards operational commands to internal game servers.

-### Bastion Server
+- **Bastion Server**

-The bastion server provides secure access to internal game infrastructure.
+  Provides secure access to internal infrastructure.

-The interface server communicates with game servers through SSH tunneling via the bastion server.
+  Communication with game servers is performed through SSH tunneling via the bastion server.
----
-## Network & Security
-Several security measures were applied to protect the game infrastructure and restrict unauthorized access.

-- The admin platform was accessible only from **whitelisted company IP addresses**.
-- All admin servers were deployed in **private subnets** to prevent direct public access.
-- Game servers were isolated from external networks and could not be accessed directly.
-- Access to internal game servers required **SSH tunneling through a bastion server**.
-- All operational commands were routed through the **interface server**, preventing direct communication with game servers.

-These measures ensured that the game infrastructure remained secure while still allowing operators to perform necessary administrative tasks.

-### Game Server Cluster
+- **Game Server Cluster**

-The game server cluster hosts the core game services and processes operational commands such as item grants and event management.
+  Hosts the core game services and processes operational commands from the admin platform.

+- **Database Layer**
+  - **MariaDB** is used for the admin platform database.
+  - **MSSQL** is used for the game service database.